pcrain/slippc/README.md

 **NOTE**: The analyzer assumes each analyzed match is played according to singles tournament settings (2 players, 8 minute timer, 4 stocks, tournament legal stages, no glitch characters).
 Though it may still work in some cases, analyzer behavior is currently undefined for matches played with non-tournament settings or in teams mode.

 **NOTE**: The output of some fields (such as APM, neutral wins, and combo / string counts) may be different than what is shown in the Slippi Replay Browser.
 This discrepancy is due to differences in the way _slippc_ infers game dynamics and computes certain statistics compared to Fizzi's node.js analyzer.

+## Directory Mode

+By passing a directory as the input file with the -i flag, _slippc_ will operate in directory mode, where it will (non-recursively) scan an entire directory for valid .slp files.
+In directory mode, at least one of the -j, -a, or -X options must be specified.
+Each of these options must also be a valid writeable directory path (e.g., not an existing file and not a read-only directory).
+Directories will be created if they do not exist.
+Assuming the base name of each input file is _input.slp_, files will be named in each output directory according to the following naming schemes:

+  * -j : _input_.json
+  * -a : _input_-analysis.json
+  * -X : _input_.zlp

 ### Neutral Interactions
   The following are considered neutral states; frame counts should be identical for both players: